GSA/digitalgov.gov/content/posts/2013-09-10-how-to-be-a-fly-on-the-wall-the-dos-and-donts-of-sharing-executive-discussions.md

 </p>

 <p dir="ltr">
   <strong>Do</strong> keep the voice and tense of the coverage clear and consistent, and time/date stamp your posts. <strong>Don’t</strong> make employees have to think about who’s writing the updates or when they were supposed to be written.
 </p>

 <p dir="ltr">
   <strong>Do</strong> pay close attention to what’s being discussed so you can pull out the best material to share. <strong>Don’t</strong> check your email, write that proposal you’ve been meaning to get to, or browse for jobs while you’re supposed to be covering the event.
 </p>

 <p dir="ltr" style="text-align: left">
-  <strong>Do</strong> make quotes, paraphrases, and attributions crystal clear. <strong>Don’t</strong> leave out important contextual information that leaves employees wondering what on Earth these overpaid clowns are thinking.<a href="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/09/fed-community-post.jpg">
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/09/fed-community-post-250x188.jpg" alt="whiteboard image of community drawing" %}</a>
+  <strong>Do</strong> make quotes, paraphrases, and attributions crystal clear. <strong>Don’t</strong> leave out important contextual information that leaves employees wondering what on Earth these overpaid clowns are thinking.<a href="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/09/fed-community-post.jpg">{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/09/fed-community-post-250x188.jpg" alt="whiteboard image of community drawing" %}</a>
 </p>

 <p dir="ltr">